kshavv/floodMappingPipelines/Readme_part-1(data_collection).md

 # Water Dataset Builder — Data Collection & Preparation

-This document describes how the water-classification training dataset is collected and prepared, and how to run the pipeline that builds it.
-The pipeline is triggered from your local machine but runs **entirely on Google Earth Engine (GEE)**; the output is a single GEE `FeatureCollection` asset that is used to train the Random Forest model.
+This document describes the following points:-
+- How the water-classification training dataset is collected and prepared.
+- How to run the pipeline that builds it.

+The output is a single csv tables which contains pixel level data for doing water classification.
 ---

 ## The Entire Flow of Data Collection / Preparation

 ### 1. Collecting Water Polygons

-Polygons are marked by hand in **Google Earth Pro**.
+Polygons are marked manually  in **Google Earth Pro**.
 There are four kinds of polygons in total:

 - **Large waterbodies** — large water polygons.